📚StudySolv

 Q 1

-A learning platform charges a fixed monthly fee and an additional cost per digital learning module accessed.
+1. A learning platform charges a fixed monthly fee and an additional cost per digital learning module accessed.
 When a student accessed 10 modules, her bill was ₹400, and when she accessed 14 modules, her bill was ₹500.
-If the monthly bill y depends on the number of modules accessed x, according to y = ax + b, find the values of a and b.
+If the monthly bill y depends on the number of modules x by the relation y = ax + b, find the values of a and b.

 Solution

-We are given that y = ax + b, where:
+We are given that the monthly bill follows the relation y = ax + b.

 Q 2

-A gym charges a fixed monthly fee and an additional cost per hour for using the badminton court.
+2. A gym charges a fixed monthly fee and an additional cost per hour for using the badminton court.
 When a student used the court for 10 hours, her bill was ₹800, and when she used it for 15 hours, her bill was ₹1100.
-If the monthly bill y depends on the hours of use x, according to y = ax + b, find the values of a and b.
+If the monthly bill y depends on the hours of use x by the relation y = ax + b, find the values of a and b.

 Solution

-We are given that y = ax + b, where:
+We are given that the monthly bill follows the relation y = ax + b.

 Q 3

-The relationship between temperature in degrees Celsius (°C) and degrees Fahrenheit (°F) is given by °C = a·°F + b.
-Find a and b, given that ice melts at 0°C and 32°F, and water boils at 100°C and 212°F.
+3. Consider the relationship between temperature measured in degrees Celsius (°C) and degrees Fahrenheit (°F), which is given by °C = a °F + b.
+Find a and b, given that ice melts at 0 degrees Celsius and 32 degrees Fahrenheit, and water boils at 100 degrees Celsius and 212 degrees Fahrenheit.
+(Hint: When °C = 0, °F = 32 and when °C = 100, °F = 212.
+Use this information to find a and b, and thus, the linear relationship between °C and °F.)

 Solution